This site requires Javascript enabled to operate correctly. Please enable Javascript in your browser, or click here

 It takes a dedicated traveller to venture into these parts.
 As there are no paved roads your first requirement is a 44 vehicle and the confidence to do what many of us would never consider rational: drive it through a river.
 As I mentioned, on my first visit I was comfortable sitting back and enjoying the experience of descending into the glacial melt-waters as they reached halfway up the car door and covered the bumpers whilst being driven by my guide.
 When it comes to committing your own vehicle to such a crossing, every scrap of your common sense tells you it is the most preposterous thing to do and you should stop on dry land and simply have a picnic and enjoy the views.

-If seeing the Highlands is your aim, you will have to drive across rivers and take trust in the car that you have hired.
-Some of the road surfaces, particularly the ones passing over the huge volcanic ash deserts, are very smooth and driving them is akin to wearing your slippers on a deep pile carpet, others have stretches where routine maintenance has created a ribbed effect that vibrates the vehicle, and you, to such an extent that you feel dental fillings could be lost.
+It takes a dedicated traveller to venture into these parts.
+As there are no paved roads your first requirement is a 44 vehicle and the confidence to do what many of us would never consider rational, drive it through a river.
+As I mentioned, on my first visit I was comfortable sitting back and enjoying the experience of descending into the glacial meltwaters as they reached halfway up the car door and covered the bumpers whilst being driven by my guide.
+When it comes to committing your own vehicle to such a crossing, every scrap of your common sense tells you it is the most preposterous thing to do and you should stop on dry land and simply have a picnic and enjoy the views.
+If seeing the highlands is your aim, you will have to drive across rivers and take trust in the car that you have hired.
+Some of the road surfaces, particularly the ones passing over the huge volcanic ash deserts, are very smooth and driving them is akin to wearing your slippers on a deep pile carpet, others have stretches where routine maintenance has created a ribbed effect that vibrate the vehicle, and you, to such an extent that you feel dental fillings could be lost.

-The vastness of the place and absence of people leaves only one companion: your surroundings.
-It feels unfamiliar but you are undeniably conscious of its boundless beauty and awestruck by the powers of nature.
+The vastness of the place and the absence of people leave only one companion: your surroundings.
+It feels unfamiliar, but you are undeniably conscious of its boundless beauty and awestruck by the powers of nature.
 With all this considered, it’s time to reach for your camera and endeavour to communicate this with a photograph.

 This article first appeared in Issue 6 of the aspect2i photography journal Expressions’.
 To download the full issue, click here